albandiguer/dotfiles/aws-infra/README.md

 ## TODOs

-- [ ] Migrate to later tf version
+- [x] Migrate to later tf version
-- [ ] User module to handle state config ? https://registry.terraform.io/modules/trussworks/bootstrap/aws/latest
+- [ ] User module to handle config ? https://registry.terraform.io/modules/trussworks/bootstrap/aws/latest
 - [ ] We could have the `aws` provider in `shell.nix` as well, see https://discourse.nixos.org/t/terraform-how-you-override-a-version-using-nixpgks-way/10436/2